AniBay13/AniBay/README.md

 ### SQL Setup

 The SQL backend for the library and stats tracking requires a MySQL server.
 Your server details go in /config/dbconfig.txt, and the SQL schema is in /SQL/tgstation_schema.sql.
 More detailed setup instructions arecoming soon, for now ask in our IRC channel.

----

-### IRC Bot Setup

-Included in the repo is an IRC bot capable of relaying adminhelps to a specified IRC channel/server (thanks to Skibiliano).
-Instructions for bot setup are included in the /bot/ folder along with the bot/relay script itself.